Redbot Security Offensive Operations

 Why It Matters

 Wireless networks remove traditional perimeter boundaries.
-Attackers no longer need direct access to internal infrastructure.
-Proximity alone can create a viable entry point when authentication, encryption, segmentation, or trust assumptions are weak.
+Proximity alone becomes a viable entry point when authentication, segmentation, and trust assumptions fail under real attack conditions.

 01